barlaug/TTT4275-Classification-of-IRIS-MNIST/README.md

 ```

 ## Running the code
-Begin by cloning the repo.
-To run, either press play inside mnist.py og iris.py in your IDE or simply type
+Clone the repo.
+To run, either press play inside mnist.py or iris.py in your IDE, or simply type
 ```
 python iris.py
 python mnist.py